 -

-MBIE is the key government department that advises the New Zealand government on, and develops and implements policies relating to, energy in New Zealand (including renewable energy).
+MBIE is the key government department that advises the New Zealand Government on, and develops and implements policies relating to, energy in New Zealand (including renewable energy).

 In addition to its work in developing energy policies, MBIE monitors the Electricity Authority and the Energy Efficiency and Conservation Authority.
 The Electricity Authority is responsible for regulating the New Zealand electricity market.
-Its main role is to administer and enforce key legislation such as the Electricity Industry Act 2010 (and its regulations) and the Electricity Industry Participation Code 2010 to ensure the effective operation of the electricity system and markets.
+Its main role is to administer and enforce key legislation such as the Electricity Industry Act 2010 (and its regulations) and the Code to ensure the effective operation of the electricity system and markets.
 The Energy Efficiency and Conservation Authority administers the Energy Efficiency and Conservation Act 2000 with the objectives of encouraging, promoting and supporting energy efficiency and the use of renewable energy sources.

 Certain other independent players have entered the market in recent years to develop renewable energy projects in New Zealand, particularly in solar.
 Certain developers are also exploring the possibility of offshore wind in New Zealand.